xeaone/nety/README.md

 # Servey
 A configuration based async/await server.
+Server module for building API, SPA, and WEB applications.

 ## Overview
-Server module for building API and WEB applications.
-In single page application mode all request will check to see if the requested path exists on the file system.
+Single page application mode all request will check to see if the requested path exists on the file system.
 Otherwise it will serve the default file `index.html`.
 See the test directory for more advanced examples.

+## API
+Api documentation can be found at [API.md](https://github.com/AlexanderElias/servey/blob/master/API.md)

 ## Features
 - api